SpecialBlend/arduino-hertz/README.md

 ### Demo (with real data)

 - Plotting mode: amplitude
+- Sensor is placed flat on wooden desk.
 - First few seconds shows natural resonance being auto-calibrated.
+- Subsequent surges are from dropping an empty caffeine-free can of coke on the desk from ~6" high.
 - Blue=X, Red=Y, Green=Z

 ![](demo.gif)